Amazing Events and Activities at Ottawa’s Winterlude Festival 2025

 • Dinosaur Ice Dig and Dino Dance with the Canadian Museum of Nature

-• Beavertails, Maple Taffy on snow, food vendors, Ice Hogs Lounge
+• Beavertails, Winterlude Urban Sugar Shack, maple Taffy on snow, food vendors, Ice Hogs Lounge

 Rideau Canal Skateway